swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 `menu-proc` takes some channels and some UI components.
 The `select` channel provides the events that affect the menu component.
-The `cancel` channel allows us to abort the selection process should the user blur input field by tabbing out or clicking elsewhere in the window.
-Yet notice the actual lack of anything specific to HTML representation (more on this later).
-We construct a channel `ctrl` so that we can tell the menu subprocess to quit (and thus get garbage collected).
+The `cancel` channel allows us to abort the selection process should the user blur the autocomplete field by tabbing out or clicking elsewhere in the window.
+It's important to notice the lack of anything specific to HTML representation at this point (more on this later).
+We also construct a channel `ctrl` so that we can tell the menu subprocess to quit and thus get garbage collected.

-A soon as we receive something from `cancel` or `select` we quit the subprocess and either return `::cancel` or the user selection respectively.
+As soon as we receive something from `cancel` or `select` we quit the subprocess and either return `::cancel` or the user selection respectively.

 Once more, in this model we only create the menu selection process when we need it.
-In many traditional MVC designs you'll see complex graphs of objects that get allocated at initialization only to sit around in memory and *do nothing*.
+In many traditional MVC designs you'll see complex graphs of objects that get allocated at initialization only to sit around in memory spending most of their time *doing nothing*.

 In this design we're alluding to a system that only constructs the processes when they are needed and which are destroyed when they have